murmcraft/bioinfo_rnd_task/README.md

 The Dockerfile is based on [Broad Institute's GATK docker](https://hub.docker.com/r/broadinstitute/gatk/) with added tools and functionalities.

-It e.g. includes GATK4 and additional tools required for the pipeline:
+It includes GATK4 and additional tools required for the pipeline, for instance:
 - GATK v4.1.0.0
 - SAMtools v1.9
 - BCFtools v1.9